-- Approving proposals for the withdrawal and suspension of current courses in accordance with our Course Approval, Withdrawal and Suspension Procedures - Acting upon a recommendation of the QAEC, approval of the following, in accordance with our Course Approval, Withdrawal and Suspension Procedures, and Curriculum Modification Procedures: - new course proposals - major modifications to existing courses - Acting upon a recommendation of the QAEC, approval of changes to the structure of Course Committees - Receiving reports on the quality and standards of our academic courses, including reports that are provided to or received from our awarding bodies (e.g. External Examiner Reports) - Receiving all other reports from validating, accrediting, reviewing and other external bodies, including actions taken in response to these reports - Advising on such other matters as may be referred to the Academic Committee - Receiving (through online access) the following for information: - Access and Participation Plan - o Annual Course Evaluation Reports and Overview Annual Course Evaluation Report - Annual Monitoring and Evaluation Reports (which will include commentary on External Examiner Reports) and Overview Annual Monitoring and Evaluation Report - Course Committee minutes - o External Examiner Reports and External Examiner Response Forms - Periodic Course Review Reports - Reports on the operation of the Student Complaints Policy and Procedures [that may include anonymised summaries of student complaints] - Research Ethics Committee minutes - Student Staff Consultative Forum (SSCF) minutes - Teaching Excellence and Student Outcomes Framework (TEF) provider submission - Receiving the following for consideration: - Annual Access and Participation Plan Impact Report - Equality, Diversity and Inclusion Annual Report - Equality, Diversity and Inclusion Reports - Monitoring Reports on Implementation of the Strategic Measures (i.e. actions) that are included in our Access and Participation Plan - Reports on the National Student Survey and Graduate Outcomes
+- Curriculum Modification Procedures

+- Engagement Policy

+- Feedback Policy and Guidelines

+- o In-Bloom Appeals Procedure

+- Managed Observation of Teaching Scheme

+- Peer Observation of Teaching Scheme

+- Research Ethics Code of Practice

+- Research Strategy

+- Student Complaints Policy and Procedures

+- Student Disciplinary Policy and Procedures

+- o Withdrawal, Study Break, and Deferral Policy

+- Receiving (through online access) the following for information:

+- o Access and Participation Plan

+- Annual Course Evaluation Reports and Overview Annual Course Evaluation Report

+- Annual Monitoring and Evaluation Reports (which will include commentary on External Examiner Reports) and Overview Annual Monitoring and Evaluation Report

+- Course Committee minutes

+- External Examiner Reports and External Examiner Response Forms

+- Periodic Course Review Reports

+- Reports on the operation of the Student Complaints Policy and Procedures [that may include anonymised summaries of student complaints]

+- o Research Ethics Committee minutes

+- Student Staff Consultative Forum (SSCF) minutes

+- Teaching Excellence and Student Outcomes Framework (TEF) provider submission

+- Receiving the following for consideration:

+- Annual Access and Participation Plan Impact Report

+- Equality, Diversity and Inclusion Annual Report

+- Equality, Diversity and Inclusion Reports

+- Monitoring Reports on Implementation of the Strategic Measures (i.e. actions) that are included in our Access and Participation Plan

+- Reports on the National Student Survey and Graduate Outcomes

-- Research Ethics Annual Report - Receiving for consideration and action interim and final evaluation reports specified within our Access and Participation Plan - Receiving the relevant extract of the minutes of the following if a matter has been referred to the Academic Committee for consideration: - Board of Directors - Senior Leadership Team (SLT) - Senior Management Team (SMT) - Access and Participation Committee (APC) - Quality Assurance and Enhancement Committee (QAEC) - Equality, Diversity and Inclusion Committee (EDIC) - Online access will be provided to these minutes, for information
+- Research Ethics Annual Report

+- Receiving for consideration and action Access and Participation KPIs as well as interim and final evaluation reports specified within our Access and Participation Plan - Receiving the relevant extract of the minutes of the following if a matter has been referred to the Academic Committee for consideration: - Board of Directors - Senior Leadership Team (SLT) - Senior Management Team (SMT) - Access and Participation Committee (APC) - Quality Assurance and Enhancement Committee (QAEC) - Equality, Diversity and Inclusion Committee (EDIC) - Online access will be provided to these minutes, for information - Acting upon a recommendation of the QAEC, approval of changes to the structure of Course Committees - Advising on such other matters as may be referred to the Academic Committee.